HanzPo/Pydle/README.md

 - Missing keyboard graphic
 - Various other UI elements missing
 - Not a word dialog appears in odd places
+- Font is bold but not that bold

 ## Sources: